mcculls5/Project-Showcase/Chat_Room/README.md

 # Chat Room

 ## Overview
 Server and clients for a simple chat room application.
 These were implemented in the C programming language using the Socket API to create TCP connections.
 Participant-clients send messages to the server.
-Observer-clients associate with participant-clients via username to receive and display the appropriate messages.
+Observer-clients associate with participant-clients via username to receive and display appropriate public and private messages.
 The server uses select(2) to manage many connections on multiple ports.

 ## Skills & Experience Gained
 - Improved proficiency in the C programming language.